 Campsites to visit Sancerre

-There are no campsites in Sancerre, but we have selected a few campsites around Sancerre that will enable you to visit the town and its surroundings while enjoying your accommodation.
+There are no campsites in Sancerre, but we have selected a few campsites close to Sancerre that will enable you to visit the town and its surroundings while enjoying your accommodation, as well as good value for money.

 Les Portes de Sancerre campsite lives up to its name!
 Located in Saint-Satur, the birthplace of the Sancerre vineyards, it is also less than 4 km from the town of Sancerre.
-Situated on the banks of the Loire, you can enjoy the municipal swimming pool as you cruise along the river, as well as new mobile home cottages, spacious pitches and large fully equipped tents.
+Situated on the banks of the Loire, you can enjoy the municipal swimming pool as you cruise along the river, as well as new mobile home cottages, spacious pitches and large fully-equipped tents.
+Also ideal for those who want to cycle the Loire.

 Camping Le Malaga *** is just 12 km from the centre of Sancerre and is a great base for exploring the pretty town of Pouilly-sur-Loire.
 The campsite offers 66 pitches, kayaking and a horse-riding reception for those who enjoy horse-riding.
 Evening entertainment is also available during the summer season.